 If your cruise begins in San Juan, we encourage you to extend your stay by at least 2 nights, we are confident that once you get a little taste of what Puerto Rico has to offer, you’ll regret not having stayed a few more nights.
 If your situation does not allow it, we hope that when you visit, you feel a warm welcome and come back to visit again.

 The Piers at the Port of San Juan, Puerto Rico

-The San Juan Cruise Port is the largest and busiest cruise port in the Caribbean.
+The San Juan Cruise Port is one of the largest and busiest cruise ports in the Caribbean.
 There are 4 cruise ship piers and 2 modern terminals along the southern shores of historic Old San Juan with a total capacity to accommodate 7 ships at once.
 The strategic locations of these piers give tourists easy walking access to Old San Juan and its many attractions.
-In addition, just 1 mile southeast, across the San Antonio Canal, are 2 more large modern cruise ship terminals at the Pan American Pier, which can hold 2 more cruise ships.
-So with a total capacity to accommodate 9 cruise ships at once, you can easily understand why San Juan, Puerto Rico is the hottest cruise destination in the Caribbean.
+In addition, just 1-mile southeast, across the San Antonio Canal, are 2 more large modern cruise ship terminals at the Pan American Pier, which can hold 2 more cruise ships.

 Old San Juan Piers & Terminals

 Photo: View of Pier 3 in Old San Juan, Puerto Rico